 CMS dances and parties are only for enrolled students.
 Full day attendance is required for any student to attend an after school activity.
 The only exception would be a pre-arranged absence and/or a medical/dental appointment.
-Students who are suspended in or out of school, or have a major discipline issue the day of the dance, may not attend after school activities.
+Students with this exception must come to school at least half of the day to be eligible to attend the dance or activity that day.
+Students who are suspended in or out of school, have a major discipline issue the day of the dance, or have had detention the week of the dance/activity, may not attend after school activities.
 Admission into dances is \$5 at the door and concessions are available.
 During the dance, students are expected to remain in supervised areas, dancing and hanging out.
 Students are not allowed to play-fight, wrestle, play tag, run around, or display unsafe or inappropriate behavior.
 If there is a disciplinary problem at the dance/party, parents/guardians must pick up their student immediately and a refund will not be issued.
-That student will NOT be allowed to attend dances for the remainder of the year.
+That student will NOT be allowed to attend dances for the remainder of the year if there is a disciplinary issue at the dance.